brainfucksec/brainfucksec.github.io/_posts/2022-04-28-android-foss-apps-list.md

 date: 2022-04-28
 ---

-Update: 04 June 2022
+Update: 14 July 2022

 List of open source Android applications for "de-google, de-samsung, de-microsoft, de-nsa, de-china-malware etc. etc." your mobile phone, as always, the list is written in a (KISS) simple way.
 Feel free to [contact me](https://brainfucksec.github.io/contacts) to add applications or modify the list.

-The links in the list are related to the application website (if exists) or to the source code repository, I suggest to install [Droid-ify](https://github.com/NeoApplications/Neo-Store) which already has the repositories of Guardian Project, IzzyOnDroid and other applications such as Bromite and NewPipe, and search apps from there.
+The links in the list are related to the application website (if exists) or to the source code repository, I suggest to install [Droid-ify](https://github.com/Iamlooker/Droid-ify) or [Neo Store](https://github.com/NeoApplications/Neo-Store) which already has the repositories of Guardian Project, IzzyOnDroid and other applications such as Bromite and NewPipe, and search apps from there.

 The list does not include FOSS apps that are present only on Google Play Store, regarding Signal you can download it directly from the website here: <https://signal.org/android/apk/>